zuhalaksoy/zuhalaksoy/README.md

 ### Hi there 👋
 I'm Zuhal Aksoy.
-I'm freshman in bilkent university.
+I'm freshman in Bilkent University.